Posted by: Jacqui Murray | February 21, 2013

 Anger

 Emotions show up on your body in a variety of hand movements, eye twitches, breathing patterns and more.
 There are so many ways to show what your characters are feeling without boring us as readers by saying, Anabelle felt angry.
 Yuck!
 Show me, don’t tell me!
+If you’re looking for an emotion starting with A through D, check out the other installments of this series, How to Show (Not Tell) Emotion:

 Here are some ideas: